 Everyone wants some sort of return on their investment when they invest in the stock market.
 That is the aim of investing, but actual returns are not always easy to state.

 What makes the stock market attractive to invest in is the poor rates for savings offered by banks and savings accounts.

-The historical average for investing on the Dow Jones is actually pretty strong, but it depends on what timeframe you are viewing.
+The historical average for investing in the Dow Jones is pretty strong, but it depends on what timeframe you are viewing.

 The longer the historical trend the more accurate the expected return rates.
 However, even for the last ten years, the Dow Jones index has seen its value more than double.

 When a friend or work colleague offers you a stock tip, always think twice about what merits this tip has.
 When investing in a stock market as a whole, you are hedging your investment over a wide portfolio of companies.